Akshitgoel2509/Food-Ordering-App/README.md

 # LetsEat

- This is an Food Delivery Website which is built using MERN stack with Bootstrap for styling, React (ContextApi and React-Router) as Frontend , MongoDb as database , Node & Express as Backend .
+ This is a Food Delivery Website which is built using MERN stack with Bootstrap for styling, React (ContextApi and React-Router) as Frontend , MongoDb as database , Node & Express as Backend .

 ## Installation